Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 #### Aside: Operation names

 When you run a query you can give it an "Operation Name".
-This allows you identify and describe a query with a name.
+This allows you to identify and describe a query with a name.

 ```
 # Operation name: Luke